Artist: Tom duBois

 Signed?: Yes.
 Signed and Numbered with certificate of authenticity (COA is attached to the back of the canvas)

 Image Size: 17" x 34"

-The frame is solid wood and measures 3 1/2" wide with an aged finish.
+The frame is solid wood and measure 2 1/2" wide with a beautiful soft antique gold.

 Shipping Carrier: UPS (Unless otherwise specified or requested)